02.04 What The Bureaucracy Does For You

 5. Licensing and Permitting

 Many activities, from driving a car to operating a business, require licenses or permits issued by bureaucratic agencies.
-These requirements ensure that individuals and organizations meet certain standards and comply with regulations.
+These requirements confirm that individuals and organizations meet certain standards and comply with regulations.

 • Driver's Licenses: Departments of Motor Vehicles (DMVs) issue driver's licenses to individuals who have demonstrated the knowledge and skills necessary to operate a motor vehicle safely.
 This ensures that drivers are qualified and helps reduce traffic accidents.